Natsume Ono: Career

 Ono began creating dōjinshi (self-published manga) after graduating from high school.
 In 2001, she completed a ten-month study abroad program in Italy, studying the Italian language.
 In 2003, upon her return to Japan, she began to create the webcomic series La Quinta Camera.
-It was subsequently serialized in the magazine Comic Seed! and later published as a single tankōbon volume by Shogakukan under their Ikki Comix imprint.
+It was subsequently serialised in the magazine Comic Seed! and later published as a single tankōbon volume by Shogakukan under their Ikki Comix imprint.

 Many of Ono's works have been published in English by Viz Media since 2010, including La Quinta Camera, Not Simple, House of Five Leaves, Ristorante Paradiso, the prequel series Gente: The People of Ristorante Paradiso, and the short story collection Tesoro.
 Several titles have also been published in English by Yen Press, such as ACCA: 13-Territory Inspection Dept. and the spin-off series ACCA: 13-Territory Inspection Dept. P.S., and by Kodansha USA, which licensed Ono's short story collection Danza.